techidaily/site-phone-solutions/source/_posts/easy-steps-to-recover-deleted-data-from-infinix-note-30-by-fonelab-android-recover-data.md

 <div class="atpl-post-description-part-2">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
-    If you have lost your precious device data and are looking for answer to how to get back deleted files, then you have hit the right page. <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is widely used and time-tested data recovery software; it can recover data from your damaged and corrupted Infinix Note 30.
+    If you have lost your precious device data and are looking for answer to how to get back deleted files, then you have hit the right page. <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is widely used and time-tested data recovery software; it can recover data from your damaged and corrupted Infinix Note 30.
   </p>
 </div>
 </div>